How Do You Measure Customer Satisfaction?

 The word-of-mouth index presents an opportunity for retailers to improve the validity of NPS and at the same time challenges them to revisit an already accepted metric.
 If a company wishes to continue using NPS, it can improve on NPS simply by adding WoMI’s second "How likely are you to discourage?" question to get a more direct measure of the presence of consumers who actively discourage the brand — those consumers who need direct attention and need it right away.

-How useful will WOMI be to retailers seeking to understand customer satisfaction and take action to improve performance?
+What metric(s) are most valuable to measure when it comes to customer satisfaction?
+How valuable will WOMI be to retailers seeking to understand customer satisfaction and take action to improve performance?